Pritam257-bit/FileEncryptionDecryptionApp/README.txt

 Click the “Decrypt” button to decrypt the selected file.
 The decrypted file will be saved with a .dec extension.
 Key Handling:
-The application uses a hardcoded encryption key (1234567890123456).
-For production use, consider implementing secure key management.
+The application uses a hardcoded encryption key (1234567890123456).For implementing secure key management is considered.